pkiraly/dataverse-largefile-insert/README.md

 * copy the files into its proper place
 * update the database with the real file size and md5 hash

+Note: there is tool called [Data Capture Module](https://github.com/sbgrid/data-capture-module) (see [usage description](https://guides.dataverse.org/en/5.3/developers/big-data-support.html?highlight=large#data-capture-module-dcm) in Dataverse documentation) but I had problems with it, so finally created these scripts instead.

 ## Usage
 ### create configuration